 Leveraging the immense security infrastructure of its parent company, Google Nest products benefit from a world-class security team.
 Nest Cams are integrated into the Google Home ecosystem, which requires a Google account with advanced protection options, including mandatory 2FA and security checkups.
 This integration provides a formidable defense against unauthorized access.

 Google also invests heavily in on-device processing for AI features, which means sensitive data for things like face recognition can be handled directly on the camera rather than being sent to the cloud.
 This approach minimizes data exposure and combines the power of Google's AI with a thoughtful approach to user privacy.
+The Nest Cam IQ, for instance, features 1080p HD video, facial recognition, and intelligent alerts that distinguish between people, animals, and vehicles.

 Botslab: Championing Privacy with Advanced AI and Secure Protocols